shubham933407/data_standardization/README.md

 # 📊 Data Standardization in Machine Learning

-This project demonstrates the importance and implementation of **data standardization**, a preprocessing technique essential for many machine learning models to perform optimally.
+This project demonstrates the importance and implementation of data standardization, a preprocessing technique essential for many machine learning models to perform optimally.

 ---